aettic/slither/readme.md

 - [ ] Build NPC objects with interactive dialogue capacity (model after combat)
 - [ ] Burn down barn with matches?
 - [ ] Clean up code redundancy, especially in zones
+- [ ] Kill grue with matches
 - [ ] Look into combining all possible movements into one function - pc.moveTo(Zone) or something
 - [ ] Redesign doSomething choices to ALWAYS include moving backwards as number 1.
+- [ ] Redesign Items so that inventory and everything use actual Item objects, not just the ID
 - [ ] Redesign menus to always include a movement option which opens a move menu for each room

 #### Done